jupyter-widgets/ipywidgets/docs/source/dev_install.md

 permissions on npm and pip related install directories are correct.
 Sometimes it helps to clear cached files too by running `git clean -dfx`.
-Also, when you make changes to the Javascript, if you're not seeing the changes it could be your browser caching aggressively.
+Also, when you make changes to the Javascript, if you're not seeing the changes it could be your browser is caching aggressively.
 Try using "incognito" or "private" browsing tabs to avoid caching.